Integrate your existing Network Policy Server (NPS) infrastructure with Azure AD Multi-Factor Authentication

-- Uninstall the existing version
+- Uninstall the existing version.

-- Run the new installer
+- Run the new installer.

-- Restart the Network Policy Server (IAS) service
+- Restart the Network Policy Server (IAS) service.

 Run the PowerShell script

-The installer creates a PowerShell script in this location:
+The installer creates a PowerShell script at

-- Create a self-signed certificate.
+- Creates a self-signed certificate.

-Run Windows PowerShell as an administrator.
+Open a Windows PowerShell prompt as an administrator.

 cd "C:\Program Files\Microsoft\AzureMfa\Config"